rdallaire/gulp-page-builder/README.md

 - Add more javascript options (right now just write inline JS in the footer)
 - Responsive images, automatically create `<picture>` elements from a simple line
-- Make sure unused CSS gets removed.
+- Make sure unused CSS gets removed
-- Default SASS variable names for common uses.
+- Default SASS variable names for common uses
 - Pardot
     - implement an automated way to add pardot editable fields
     - pardot build command to not use .webp images
+    - placeholder form include that gets excluded on production build